fckuligowski/cicd-pipeline-train-schedule-jenkins/README.md

 # cicd-pipeline-train-schedule-jenkins

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.
 And now I'm really just following directions.
 Well, maybe this time.
+Missed that Build Trigger checkbox.

 ## Running the app